At

 Ukrainian.
 From the point of view of the locals, we were spending an

 amount they would dare not to waste on hotels in Vinnitsa.
+We learned at this time that some

 drivers substituted methane for gasoline.